Laborieux-Axel/Equilibrium-Propagation/README.md

 ```

-### Training a CNN on CIFAR-10 with asymmetric connections
+### Training a recurrent CNN on CIFAR-10 with asymmetric connections

 EP with different updates between forward and backward weights: